How to Have a Great Santa Claus Home Visit

 Your home visit with Santa is not his first sleigh ride, and he often has a wealth of tips and ideas that can help you.
-Every family has its traditions and preferences, so be sure to let Santa know what you’d like to include in your home visit.
-Call, chat, and make sure to finalize your plans before the season is too busy.
+Every family has traditions and preferences, so let Santa know what you’d like to include in your home visit.
+Call, chat, and finalize your plans before the season is too busy.

 Share details about the event

 Santa will need to know how many people will be there and what ages.
-Be sure to share the names of the children; Santa will do his best to remember them.
-You can also introduce them simply, such as, “Santa, this is Thomas, who is seven years old, and Emily just turned nine.”
+Be sure to share the children's names; Santa will do his best to remember them.
+You can introduce them simply, such as, “Santa, this is Thomas, who is seven years old, and Emily just turned nine.”

 Consider the amount of time needed

 A typical home visit lasts about thirty minutes and can go up to an hour if you have many guests.
 Home visits that are longer than an hour tend to lose their magic.
-Engage the kids in an activity while Santa makes his departure at the appropriate time.
+Engage the kids in an activity while Santa departs at the appropriate time.

 Share special considerations